ubc-lib-geo/Data-Normalization-Classification/Content/Canadian_Police_Violence_Data.md

 ---
 # Canadian Police Violence Data

 This dataset covers January 2000 to June 2020 and was collected by the [CBC](https://newsinteractives.cbc.ca/fatalpoliceencounters/).
 It is available for download at the bottom of the article.
   "There is no government database listing deaths at the hands of the police available to the public in Canada, so CBC News created its own.
 The CBC’s research librarians have collected detailed information on each case, such as ethnicity, the role of mental illness or substance abuse, the type of weapon used and the police service involved, to create a picture of who is dying in police encounters. "
 This is not an official count because police departments in Canada are not mandated to collect all of this information.
-Rather this dataset is a collection of second hand information in the form of press releases, news articles, etc.  Some records are incomplete and the total number of incidents is higher than detailed here.
-For example, this dataset does not include ["starlight tours"](https://en.wikipedia.org/wiki/Saskatoon_freezing_deaths), a heinous practce where police, most notably in Saskatoon, abduct indigenouos people during winter and drop them off in rural areas far from their homes.
+Rather this dataset is a collection of second-hand information in the form of press releases, news articles, etc.  Some records are incomplete and the total number of incidents is higher than detailed here.
+For example, this dataset does not include ["starlight tours"](https://en.wikipedia.org/wiki/Saskatoon_freezing_deaths), a heinous practice where police, most notably in Saskatoon, abduct indigenous people during winter and drop them off in rural areas far from their homes.
 Leaving them to freeze to death if they couldn't make it home.
   * One issue with relying on a news corporation to collect this information, is that it is not updated at regular intervals.
 The last time the dataset was updated prior to this summer was in 2017.
 They updated it in 2020 after the killing of George Floyd.
 But once the subject falls out of the news cycle, they have little incentive to continue.

 Despite the incomplete nature of this dataset, it is best record available.
 It is important to understand the pervasiveness of police violence in Canada, because this is a problem across North America, not just in the United States

 # 1) Police killings by year in Canada
 There were 556 killings between January 2000 - June 2020.
 There was a statistically significant (p<0.001) increasing trend of 0.85 killings/year over this period.
-As of this summer, 2020 was on pace to be a record breaking year.
+As of this summer, 2020 was on pace to be a record-breaking year.

 <div style="overflow: hidden;
   padding-top: 56.25%;